Indemnity83/home-assistant/README.md

 ## 📁 Repo Structure

 - `blueprints/` — reusable automation blueprints for various smart devices and triggers
+- `scripts/` — reusable, area-based scripts with full documentation and examples
 - `automations/` — longer automations or YAML snippets not structured as blueprints
 - `config/` — reusable configuration helpers or templates